Ljubinko Đurković

 Ljubinko Đurković (Љубинко Ђурковић; born 1962) is a Serbian politician and retired colonel.
 He is best known for having led forces of the Yugoslav Army in the Battle of Košare during the 1999 Kosovo War.
-On 18 October 2022, he received a mandate to serve in the National Assembly of Serbia.

-Military career
+He is currently serving his second term in the Serbian national assembly.

+He is a vice-president of the Movement for the Restoration of the Kingdom of Serbia (POKS), although he is not formally a member of the party.

+Early life and military career

-Đurković graduated from the Military Academy and General Staff School in Belgrade.
-He was assigned to what was then the Socialist Autonomous Province of Kosovo in 1985, with his home garrison situated in Peć.
+Đurković was born in Raška, in what was then the People's Republic of Serbia in the Federal People's Republic of Yugoslavia.
+He graduated from the Military Academy and General Staff School in Belgrade and was assigned to what was then the Socialist Autonomous Province of Kosovo in 1985, with his home garrison situated in Peć.
 During the Croatian War of the 1990s, he fought with the forces of the Republika Srpska Krajina in Pakrac.

 In the battle of Košare, the Yugoslavian Army fought against insurgents from the Kosovo Liberation Army (KLA), who were aided by the North Atlantic Treaty Organization (NATO) and the Albanian Army.
-In two months of intense fighting, the Yugoslavian forces prevented the KLA from securing a corridor from Albania into Kosovo. Đurković served at this time as commander of the Second Battalion of the 125th Motorized Brigade.
+In two months of intense fighting, the Yugoslavian forces prevented the KLA from securing a corridor from Albania into Kosovo. Đurković served as commander of the Second Battalion of the 125th Motorized Brigade.
 In a 2018 interview, he described the KLA attack as part of a larger campaign of NATO aggression and praised his soldiers for what he described as their bravery in defending their homeland and its cultural heritage under extremely difficult conditions.
 He also described the battle as having been a "forbidden topic" in the years immediately after the war and expressed gratitude that its military importance was belatedly recognized.
 In another interview, he praised non-Serb officers in the Yugoslav Army for their service at Košare, giving particular citation to Captain Krunoslav Ivanković, an ethnic Croat who died in the battle.

-He retired from the Serbian Armed Forces (a successor body to the Yugoslavian army) in 2011 with the rank of colonel.
+He retired from the Serbian Armed Forces (a successor to the Yugoslavian army) in 2011 with the rank of colonel.
 He now lives in the village of Pocesje in Raška.